 MAP is a private, painless and gentle technique that can be conducted from the comfort and seclusion of your own home.
 You are relaxed, awake, aware and in control of the process the entire time.
 You can also measure the results for yourself.

-This service is a unique opportunity to address any fears and emotions you may have regarding becoming or being an ostomate in a new way from a different perspective.
+This service is a unique opportunity to address any fears and emotions you may have regarding becoming an ostomate using a new approach based on recent breakthroughs in neuroscience.
 It also provides a means of reducing other worries and concerns that are creating stress, anxiety and emotional upset.

 MAP sessions can be of benefit to partners and family members of ostomates as well to ensure the transition is embraced by all.
 Sessions are available to ostomates and the general public both within Australia and overseas, and is a powerful, positive process that can change your life.

-If you would like to find out more about any of the above packages or have a general question about MAP sessions, please contact me for a FREE 15 minute consultation in which we can discuss what you would like to address and how you would like your life to change.
+If you would like to find out more about any of the above packages or have a general question about MAP sessions, please use the Booking Button below to schedule a FREE 20 minute video call in which I can explain more about MAP and we can discuss what you would like to address and how you would like your life to change.